Information

 A TLV extension must be requested at least ten weeks before the start of the summer holiday.

 A TLV is not issued retroactively.
-The partnership can't begin processing a TLV before the application file is complete and submitted to the partnership.
+The start date is not before the date on which the application file is complete and admissible submitted to the partnership.
+A pupil may not be enrolled at an S(B)O school before the start date of the TLV.

 The TLV procedure is described in the appendix of the support plan.